Sceptre/sceptre/docs/docs/cli.md

 $ sceptre [OPTIONS] COMMAND [ARGS]
 ```

-Running Sceptre without a subcommand will display help, showing a list of the available commands.
+Running Sceptre without a subcommand will display help, showing a list of the
+available commands.

+## Autocomplete

+If you are using Bash you can enable autocomplete by entering the following
+command `eval "$(_SCEPTRE_COMPLETE=source sceptre)"`.
+Autocomplete will work
+for subcommands and parameters.

 ## Options